Skip to content

 Am I covered for leisure activities and sports?

-Our policy covers over 40 different activities as standard.
-See our leisure and winter sports activities for a list.
+Our policy covers over 40 different activities.
+See our leisure activities page for details.

 Are there any age limits?